floragunncom/search-guard-docs/_docs/configuration_roles_permissions.md

 Any authentication and authorization backend can add additional user attributes that you can then use for variable substitution.

 For Active Directory and LDAP, these are all attributes stored in the user's Active Directory / LDAP record.
 For JWT, these are all claims from the JWT token.
+For internal users, these are the key/values configured in the `attributes` section of the user.

 You can use these attributes in index names to implement index-level access control based on user attributes.
 For JWT, the attributes start with `attr.jwt.*`, for LDAP they start with `attr.ldap.*`.
+For internal users, they start with `attr.internal.*`

 If you're unsure, what attributes are accessible for the current user you can always check the `/_searchguard/authinfo` endpoint.
 This endpoint will list all attribute names for the currently logged in user.